 About the Collection

-The Doris Duke Foundation for Islamic Art collection at Shangri La was assembled over a period of nearly 60 years by Doris Duke (1912–93).
+Shangri La’s collection was assembled over a period of nearly 60 years by Doris Duke (1912–1993).
 The first purchases were made in 1935 when Duke was 22, and the last major piece was acquired in 1992, a year before her death.
-Numbering approximately 2,500 objects, the collection is broad but not encyclopedic in its representation and includes works of art from Spain, Morocco, Egypt, Syria, Iran, Central Asia, India and parts of Southeast Asia.
-The later centuries of production (c.
-1600–1940) are better represented, and ceramics, metalwork, wood, glass and textiles are favored over the arts of the book and works on paper.
-The collection ranges from items of the finest artistic quality, including medieval Persian tilework and painted interiors from eighteenth- and nineteenth-century Damascus, to ethnographic objects such as leather saddles and a bedouin-style tent, reflecting Duke’s broad and inclusive sense of aesthetics.
+Numbering approximately 4,500 objects and cultural resources, the collection includes works of art from Spain, Morocco, Egypt, Syria, Iran, Central Asia, India, and parts of Southeast Asia.
+The collection is particularly strong in later centuries of production (c.
+1600–1940) of ceramics, metalwork, wood, glass, and textiles.